DeanLuus22021994/autogen/python/samples/agentchat_chess_game/README.md

   api_key: replace with your API key or skip it if you have environment variable OPENAI_API_KEY set
 ```

-To use a locally hosted DeepSeek-R1:8b model using Ollama throught its compatibility endpoint,
+To use a locally hosted DeepSeek-R1:8b model through its local HTTP endpoint,
 you can use the following configuration:

 ```yaml